Santa Ynez Valley

 We are a group of over 100 members including sustainer members.
 We provide hands-on volunteer service for more than 14 local philanthropies and contribute over 1300 hours to our local community each year.

-Other annual events are the Mother-Daughter tea held each year and the Senior Recognition event held in the spring to recognize the graduating senior class.
+Other annual events include the Mother-Daughter Tea, held each year, and the Senior Recognition event, held in the spring to recognize the graduating senior class.

 Join Our Chapter